JabRef/jabref/docs/code-howtos.md

 ## Setting a Database Directory for a .bib File

 * `@comment{jabref-meta: fileDirectory:<directory>`
 * “fileDirectory” is determined by Globals.pref.get(“userFileDir”) (which defaults to “fileDirectory”
 * There is also “fileDirectory-&lt;username&gt;”, which is determined by Globals.prefs.get(“userFileDirIndividual”)
 * Used at DatabasePropertiesDialog

 ## How to work with Preferences

 `model` and `logic` must not know JabRefPreferences.
-See `ProxyPreferences` for encapsulated preferences and https://github.com/JabRef/jabref/pull/658 for a detailed discussion.
+See `ProxyPreferences` for encapsulated preferences and <https://github.com/JabRef/jabref/pull/658> for a detailed discussion.

-`Globals.prefs` is a global variable storing a link to the preferences form.

-`Globals.prefs.getTYPE(key)` returns the value of the given configuration key.
-TYPE has to be replaced by Boolean, Double, Int, ByteArray.
-If a string is to be put, the method name is only “get”.

-To store the configuration keys in constants, one has two options:

-* as constant in the own class
-* as constant in `org.jabref.JaRefPreferences.java`

-There are JabRef classes existing, where the strings are hard-coded and where constants are not used.
-That way of configuration should be avoided.

-When adding a new preference, following steps have to be taken:

-* add a constant for the configuration key
-* in org.jabref.JaRefPreferences.java put a “`defaults.put(<configuration key>, <value>)`” statement

-When accessing a preference value, the method `Globals.prefs.getTYPE(key)` has to be used.
+See <https://github.com/JabRef/jabref/blob/master/src/main/java/org/jabref/logic/preferences/TimestampPreferences.java> (via <https://github.com/JabRef/jabref/pull/3092>) for the current way how to deal with preferences.

 Defaults should go into the model package.
 See [Comments in this Commit](https://github.com/JabRef/jabref/commit/2f553e6557bddf7753b618b0f4edcaa6e873f719#commitcomment-15779484)

-See <https://github.com/JabRef/jabref/blob/master/src/main/java/org/jabref/logic/preferences/TimestampPreferences.java<> (via <https://github.com/JabRef/jabref/pull/3092>) for the current way how to deal with preferences.

 ## Test Cases

 Imagine you want to test the method `format(String value)` in the class `BracesFormatter` which removes double braces in a given string.
 - *Placing:* all tests should be placed in a class named `classTest`, e.g. `BracesFormatterTest`.
 - *Naming:* the name should be descriptive enough to describe the whole test.
 Use the format `methodUnderTest_ expectedBehavior_context` (without the dashes).
 So for example `formatRemovesDoubleBracesAtBeginning`.
 Try to avoid naming the tests with a `test` prefix since this information is already contained in the class name.
 Moreover, starting the name with `test` leads often to inferior test names (see also the [Stackoverflow discussion about naming](http://stackoverflow.com/questions/155436/unit-test-naming-best-practices)).
 - *Test only one thing per test:* tests should be short and test only one small part of the method.
 So instead of
 ```java
 testFormat() {
    assertEqual("test", format("test"));